RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

     Control.UpdateControl();
 }
 ```
-***

-Reload the Settings
+## Reload the Settings
---

-When the user moves back to the settings page of our plug-in, we need to make certain that the plug-in UI is displayed with the most up-to-date settings from the settings bundle.
-This is done through the ```ReloadSettings``` method, which we override as shown below.
-Here, we must calll the base class to make sure that the settings are reloaded correctly before updating the UI:
+When the user navigates back to the plug-in settings page, ensure the plug-in UI displays the most up-to-date settings from the settings bundle.
+Override the `Refresh` method to call the base class first to ensure settings reload correctly, then update the UI:

 # [C#](#tab/tabid-2)
 ```cs